Blue-Ocean-Anubis/Wing-It/README.md

 4. [Contributors](#contributors)

 ## Overview
-Travel application that provides the user with air travel, restaurant, vehicle rental, and points of interest information of a desired city.
+Travel application that provides users with air travel, restaurant, vehicle rental, and points of interest information of a desired city.

 ## Main Technologies
 * Amadeus: Version 5.7.1